 If you’re a creator of any type of art or good, Ko-fi is a smart choice and absolutely worth taking a moment to sign up for.
 After all, there’s nothing bad about setting out a tip jar and letting people drop in a buck or two if they like what you do.

 The fact that Ko-fi doesn’t take any fees from your donations and limits fees from commission and shop sales to 5% makes it a decent place for burgeoning creators to start out.
-It doubles as a website, lets you connect with supporters, lets you commission and sell goods, and connect with a larger community—what’s not to like?
+It doubles as a website, letting you connect with supporters, commission and sell goods, and connect with a larger community—what’s not to like?
 So if you’re a creator, go set up your Ko-fi account.
 And if you know a creator on Ko-fi, consider making their day with a donation.

 Set up your own Ko-fi account